thefrontside/frontside.com/legacy/src/blog/2023-12-18-announcing-effection-v3.md

 ## ✨ New Context API

 Sometimes, you need to share something across a wide range of operations.
-It could be anything from a simple string like an auth token to a service that another code needs to function.
-But so much depends on it that you don’t want to pollute your APIs by passing it around as an argument everywhere.
+It could be anything from a simple string like an auth token to a shared service that other code needs to function.
+But so much depends on this shared thing that you don’t want to pollute your APIs by passing it around as an argument everywhere.
 Instead, you want it to be “just there” as part of the environment in the same way the `document` reference is “just there” on a web page.

 Effection now ships with an API that solves this need elegantly.
 It is deceptively simple, but don’t let that fool you.
 The new [`Context`](https://deno.land/x/effection/mod.ts?s=Context) API is jam-packed with power, and it’s one of the features we’re most thrilled to be releasing.